 Many landlords require their tenants to pay a rent deposit before they take on the tenancy.
 This deposit is then held in line with the National Rent Deposit Scheme against any damage to the property during the tenants’ occupation of it.
 Provided the property is left in the same condition as it was before the tenancy the deposit is then returned to the tenant in full.
-More information on the National Rent Deposit Scheme is available on the Scottish Governments website, a link to their website can be found in the related sites section of this page.
-A list of frequently asked questions is also available to the left of this page.
+More information on the National Rent Deposit Scheme is available on the Scottish Government's website, a link to their website can be found in the 'Related Sites' section of this page.

 A rent deposit cannot be higher than two months rent and it should be made clear what could be deducted from it before the tenancy starts.

 The tenancy agreement should state exactly what will be taken into account before the deposit will be returned, for example damage to the fixtures, fittings or furniture in the property, the overall decor, outstanding rent etc. Nothing can be deducted from the deposit for reasonable wear and tear.

 It is important to ensure that you have a detailed inventory and also dated photographs prior to the tenant moving in, in case of disputes.